ECSE321-Fall2018/t09/README.md

 - **Can now show error message when login fails.**
 - **Create a UI prototype for passenger app**, using BottomNavigation, ViewPager, FragmentStatePagerAdapter.

+## Driver App Description

+#### Driver App Description (Version for Release)
+Take a passenger to save costs on RideShare9.
+Sharing is more simple and efficient with our new App.

+##### HOW SIMPLE?
+##### One Step Sign Up - Sign up in a minute to post an advertisement.
+##### Manage Vehicles in Your Way - Have more than one vehicles registered and update information easily.
+##### Have Multiple Stops - Set more stops to increase the chance to find a passenger

+#### Driver App Description (Version for Development and Grading)
+##### Sign Up
+User can sign up as a driver and needs to input a username and a password twice on the sign-up page.
+An error message will be given for username existing, password mismatching or illegal inputs.
+The sign-up button works only when there is no error.
+After signing up, the log-in page is displayed.
+##### Log In
+User can log in their account and choose to keep logging in for convenience.
+An error message will be given for username not existing, password mismatching or illegal inputs.
+The log-in button works only when there is no error.
+After logging in, the advertisement tab is displayed.
+##### Advertisement Tab
+User can post an advertisement in the advertisement tab by typing time, price, stops and selecting a vehicle.
+##### Vehicle Tab
+The vehicle tab shows a list of vehicles that user registered.
+User can add a car by giving model, license plate, colour and number of seats.
+User may update or delete any vehicle in the list.
+##### Home Tab
+The vehicle tab is a portal displays user information and number of trips.
+User can also change their status here, on ride or standby.

 ## Passenger App Description

 #### Passenger App Description (Version for Release)